Katherine Schuelke Sells 24,525 Shares of Seagate Technology plc (NASDAQ:STX) Stock

 - On Friday, March 5th, Katherine Schuelke sold 4,525 shares of Seagate Technology stock.
 The shares were sold at an average price of $73.20, for a total transaction of $331,230.00.

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, July 7th.
-Shareholders of record on Wednesday, May 12th will be given a dividend of $0.67 per share.
-This represents a $2.68 dividend on an annualized basis and a yield of 2.93%.
+Investors of record on Wednesday, May 12th will be issued a dividend of $0.67 per share.
 The ex-dividend date of this dividend is Tuesday, May 11th.
-Seagate Technology’s dividend payout ratio (DPR) is presently 58.64%.
+This represents a $2.68 annualized dividend and a yield of 3.03%.
+Seagate Technology’s payout ratio is currently 58.64%.

-Several institutional investors have recently added to or reduced their stakes in the company.
-JPMorgan Chase & Co. lifted its stake in shares of Seagate Technology by 214.1% in the 4th quarter.
-JPMorgan Chase & Co. now owns 5,005,897 shares of the data storage provider’s stock valued at $311,167,000 after purchasing an additional 3,412,343 shares in the last quarter.
-Norges Bank acquired a new position in Seagate Technology during the fourth quarter valued at approximately $138,077,000.
-Wedge Capital Management L L P NC purchased a new stake in Seagate Technology during the fourth quarter worth approximately $65,734,000.
-Morgan Stanley increased its position in shares of Seagate Technology by 22.8% in the fourth quarter.
-Morgan Stanley now owns 4,073,442 shares of the data storage provider’s stock worth $253,205,000 after acquiring an additional 757,290 shares in the last quarter.
-Finally, Nuveen Asset Management LLC raised its stake in shares of Seagate Technology by 548.9% in the 4th quarter.
-Nuveen Asset Management LLC now owns 461,323 shares of the data storage provider’s stock valued at $28,676,000 after acquiring an additional 390,230 shares during the period.
-Institutional investors own 82.51% of the company’s stock.
+STX has been the subject of a number of analyst reports.
+Craig Hallum raised their price target on shares of Seagate Technology from $90.00 to $95.00 and gave the stock a “buy” rating in a research note on Thursday, February 25th.
+Wells Fargo & Company boosted their target price on shares of Seagate Technology from $65.00 to $70.00 and gave the company an “equal weight” rating in a research note on Thursday, February 25th.
+Royal Bank of Canada lifted their price target on shares of Seagate Technology from $52.00 to $61.00 and gave the company a “sector perform” rating in a report on Friday, January 22nd.
+Argus boosted their price target on shares of Seagate Technology from $75.00 to $86.00 and gave the company a “buy” rating in a research report on Monday, March 22nd.
+Finally, Susquehanna Bancshares reiterated a “sell” rating and issued a $58.00 target price on shares of Seagate Technology in a research note on Friday, April 23rd.
+Four research analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have given a buy rating to the company’s stock.
+Seagate Technology has a consensus rating of “Hold” and a consensus target price of $77.75.

-Several research analysts have recently issued reports on the stock.
-Summit Insights raised shares of Seagate Technology from a “hold” rating to a “buy” rating in a research report on Friday, January 22nd.
-Deutsche Bank Aktiengesellschaft upped their target price on Seagate Technology from $70.00 to $80.00 and gave the company a “hold” rating in a research report on Thursday, April 29th.
-Argus increased their price target on shares of Seagate Technology from $75.00 to $86.00 and gave the stock a “buy” rating in a research note on Monday, March 22nd.
-Susquehanna Bancshares restated a “sell” rating and set a $58.00 price target on shares of Seagate Technology in a research note on Friday, April 23rd.
-Finally, Citigroup increased their target price on Seagate Technology from $75.00 to $85.00 in a research note on Friday, April 23rd.
-Four research analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have given a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and an average price target of $77.75.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Banque Cantonale Vaudoise lifted its holdings in shares of Seagate Technology by 83.9% during the 4th quarter.
+Banque Cantonale Vaudoise now owns 24,644 shares of the data storage provider’s stock worth $1,531,000 after acquiring an additional 11,243 shares during the period.
+Sei Investments Co. grew its holdings in shares of Seagate Technology by 177.3% during the fourth quarter.
+Sei Investments Co. now owns 53,647 shares of the data storage provider’s stock worth $3,361,000 after purchasing an additional 34,300 shares during the last quarter.
+TCW Group Inc. increased its stake in shares of Seagate Technology by 6.6% in the fourth quarter.
+TCW Group Inc. now owns 86,596 shares of the data storage provider’s stock valued at $5,383,000 after buying an additional 5,337 shares during the period.
+Louisiana State Employees Retirement System grew its holdings in Seagate Technology by 23.0% during the 4th quarter.
+Louisiana State Employees Retirement System now owns 13,900 shares of the data storage provider’s stock worth $864,000 after acquiring an additional 2,600 shares during the last quarter.
+Finally, Capital Asset Advisory Services LLC bought a new position in shares of Seagate Technology during the fourth quarter valued at $26,000.
+82.51% of the stock is owned by institutional investors.

 Seagate Technology plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
 The company offers hard disk and solid state drives, including serial advanced technology attachment, serial attached SCSI, and non-volatile memory express products; solid state hybrid drives; and storage subsystems.